+Table C–7 – SOA Notification Priority Tunables

 Appendix D, Encryption Key Exchange.
 Update text that indicate CMIP-concepts.
 Add new text for XML security.

 The mechanized CMIP interface to NPAC SMS requires an exchange of the encryption keys used to verify digital signatures.
 This exchange will consist of a file containing the 1000 key list, and an acknowledgment of receipt of the list will consist of a file containing the MD5 checksum value of each key in the list.
 This is a CMIP specific concept and only applies to the CMIP interface.
 The formats for these files is described here.